scheedalla/SUB-Coral/README.md

 ## Help

 This is a guide to MongoDB shell commands.
-Shell Commands

-Create a database: Once you have installed your MongoDB server and entered into the shell, you can create a new database with the following:
+<b>Create a database</b>: Once you have installed your MongoDB server and entered into the shell, you can create a new database with the following: <br>
-Example: use sub
+Example: <pre> use sub </pre>
 This will create the database and save it as long as you add a document to it.

-Create a collection: When in a database, to create a collection, you need to add a document by pointing to the desired name of the new collection and the collection will be created.
+Create a collection: When in a database, to create a collection, you need to add a document by pointing to the desired name of the new collection and the collection will be created. <br>
-Example: db.myCollection.insert ({value: "my first document"})
+Example:  <pre> db.myCollection.insert ({value: "my first document"}) </pre>

 Create a user: You can create a user for any database when in the mongo shell.
-There are many different rolse and settings that can be created, but here is the basic way to create a user for a specific database.
+There are many different rolse and settings that can be created, but here is the basic way to create a user for a specific database. <br>
-Example: use myDatabase db.createUser( { user: "sub_test", pwd: "mysecretpassword", roles: [ "readWrite", "sub" ] } )
+Example: <pre> use sub db.createUser( { user: "sub_test", pwd: "mysecretpassword", roles: [ "readWrite", "sub" ] } ) </pre>